Hasimir/sshuttle/README.md

    (The server doesn't need iptables and doesn't need to be Linux.)

- - If you use MacOS or BSD on your client machine:
-   Your kernel needs to be compiled with IPFIREWALL_FORWARD (MacOS has this by default) and you need to have ipfw available.
+ - If you use MacOS or BSD on your client machine: Your kernel needs to be compiled with IPFIREWALL_FORWARD (MacOS has this by default, though is gradually migrating to OpenBSD's pf, so ipfw is not available on OS X 10.10.x and above) and you need to have ipfw available.
 (The server doesn't need to be MacOS or BSD.)